tilemill-project/tilemill/_posts/docs/guides/0203-01-01-working-with-postgis.md

 3. Change the add layer type to **PostGIS**.
 You will see the fields change.
 4. Enter `dc-census` in the **ID** field.
 ![step6](/tilemill/assets/pages/postgis-4b.png)
 5. Enter the connection parameters to connect with your local PostGIS database.
 You need to provide `host`, `port`, `user`, `password`, and `dbname` information.
 Here since we're working on a database locally, `host=localhost`. `Port=5432`, and we've named our database, `dc-census`.
 Use the username and password for the authentication that is set up for your database.
+(See the note "Protecting your PostGIS password" below for a more secure method.)
 ![step6](/tilemill/assets/pages/postgis-5b.png)
 6. Enter the **Table or subquery** information to access your data.
 This is a query to select the data from your PostGIS database.
 This field acts as a subquery so the information must be entered in a subquery fashion: `( SELECT * from dc_census_tracts ) AS tracts`.
 The name you specify after "AS" is arbitrary and does not affect the `ID` field you gave at the top.
 Here we've entered, `( SELECT * from dc_census_tracts ) as tracts`, which selects all the columns in the table.
 To only select the columns you want to call from our database table, omit the `*` and enter the column names directly.
 ![step6](/tilemill/assets/pages/postgis-6b.png)